-So what colors make brown… Did you know that when you mix all the primary colors together you get the color brown?
-Depending on the ratio of each primary color you use to mix your brown color, you can come up with quite a variety of different hues and shades of brown.
+Did you know that when you mix all of the primary colors together (Red, Yellow and Blue) you get the color brown?
+However, depending on the ratio of each primary color you use, you can come up with quite a variety of different shades of brown.

-You do not have to always use just Cadmium Yellow, Cadmium Red and Cobalt Blue, as seen in the color chart above.
+You don’t always have to use Cadmium Yellow, Cadmium Red and Cobalt Blue, as seen in the color chart above.
 You can switch these out for different colors as well.
 Such as Ultramarine Blue can be substituted for Cobalt Blue, and Alizarin Crimson can be substituted for Cadmium Red.
 Lastly, Cadmium Lemon Yellow can be substituted for Cadmium Yellow.

 There are even more different kinds of yellow, red and blue colors available.
 So you can also just use whichever colors you might have on hand at home to make the color brown.

-Complementary colors mixed together create the color brown.
-If you are unsure what complementary colors are take a brief look at the color wheel below.
+Complementary colors mixed together, can also create the color brown!
+If you are unsure what the complementary colors are, take a look at the color wheel below.

 Complementary colors are those that are opposite each other on the color wheel.
 For example, yellow and purple are both opposite each other on the color wheel and are thus complementary colors of one another.
 In addition, red and green, as well as blue and orange are also complementary colors.